Anthony Taberna: Career

 Taberna started his career as a part-time news writer in 1992 at DZEC, operated by Eagle Broadcasting Corporation.
 In 1997, he transferred to DZMM, an AM radio station owned by ABS-CBN where he became a Radyo Patrol reporter.
 In January 2000, he joined Gerry Baja in Ito Ang Radyo Patrol.
 The tandem then moved on to Gising Pilipinas in 2002, before they were given their own show, Dos por Dos.

 As a television host, Taberna was featured on the morning show Magandang Umaga, Pilipinas and in the documentary program Kalye: Mga Kwento ng Lansangan.
 Taberna has been widely criticized for his rape victim-blaming on live television.
 A campaign to remove him from his position due to his bad ethics was met by opposition from Taberna's employer company, ABS-CBN.
 On July 31, 2020, Taberna left ABS-CBN due to the ABS-CBN franchise renewal controversy when the Philippine Congress rejected the new legislative franchise of the network and he subsequently joined Manila Broadcasting Company's AM radio station DZRH in August 2020 and his show Dos por Dos moved to the station and resumed airing on August 31.
 On September 6, 2022, Taberna joined All TV and would host the television program Kuha All!.
-On sometime in 2025, Taberna moved into TV5 after signing contract with News5 and would host the new television program titled Kuha 5! which airing on TV5, RPTV and One PH.